- How to create an employee skills matrix.

 You may not be an expert on the job, but you should start familiarizing yourself with the work as soon as you can.
 It’s a good idea to visit job sites and shadow the employees during their daily tasks.

 When Acquira participated in the acquisition of one HVAC company in the Southeastern US, we began by visiting a handful of sites in order to understand what the work looked like.
 We'll leave the name of the company and any employees anonymous in order to protect their privacy.
 By doing that, we were able to identify three distinct tasks that the company did:

-- The rough-in, where you go in while the building is being built and install the electrical work, the plumbing, and the ductwork.
+- The Rough-In: This is where you go in while the building is being built and install the electrical work, the plumbing, and the ductwork.

-- The set-out/change-out, when the technicians begin working after construction is complete and install air conditioners, wire the thermostat, and install grills.
-A change-out occurs where technicians exchange an existing furnace or air conditioner.
+- The Set-Out/Change-Out: This is when the technicians begin working after construction is complete and install air conditioners, wire the thermostat, and install grills.
+A change-out occurs when technicians exchange an existing furnace or air conditioner.

-- Service diagnosis, a task that involves diagnosing issues with an existing furnace/AC unit and determining how to fix it, or if it should be replaced.
+- Service Diagnosis: This is a task that involves diagnosing issues with an existing furnace/AC unit and determining how to fix it or if it should be replaced.